 Figure 4: Grackle performance on the different contexts for measuring behavioral flexibility: multi-access box (MAB) plastic (square symbol), MAB wood (triangle symbol), and reversal learning with color tubes (star symbol).
-Points indicate the (centered and scaled) median performance of an individual in each context, the lines indicate the variation in performance across multiple switches within a context.
+Points indicate the (centered and scaled) median performance of an individual in each context, the lines indicate the interquartile range of variation in performance across multiple switches within a context.
 Some individuals participated in a context, but did not experience multiple preference switches and so there is a point, but no line.
 Additionally, some individuals are missing points for a given context because they did not participate.
 Grackles are ordered on the x-axis from fastest (left) to slowest (right).

 ## DISCUSSION

 We found that individual grackles were consistent in their behavioral flexibility performance during multiple assessments within the same context, and across multiple assessments in different contexts.
-This indicates that 1) the different methods we used to measure behavioral flexibility all likely measure the same inherent trait and 2) there is consistent individual variation in behavioral flexibility, which could impact other traits such as survival and fitness in novel areas, foraging, or social behavior.
+This indicates that 1) the different methods we used to measure behavioral flexibility all likely measure the same latent inherent aspects affecting performance and 2) there is consistent individual variation in behavioral flexibility, which could impact other traits such as survival and fitness in novel areas, foraging, or social behavior.